rancher/rke2/docs/security/secrets_encryption.md

 ## Secrets Encryption Tool
 _Available as of v1.21.8+rke2r1_

-RKE2 contains a utility tool `secrets-encrypt`, which enables automatic control over the following:
+RKE2 contains a utility subcommand `secrets-encrypt`, which allows administrators to perform the following tasks:

 - Adding new encryption keys
 - Rotating and deleting encryption keys
 - Reencrypting secrets

->**Warning:** Failure to follow proper procedure for rotating encryption keys can leave your cluster permanently corrupted.
+>**Warning:** Failure to follow proper procedure when rotating secrets encryption keys can cause permanent data loss.
 Proceed with caution.

 ### Single-Server Encryption Key Rotation